benjtupas/Token-Raise/README.md

 # Goals of the project

 - Create a token based on Ethereum
-- Launch token raise website
+- Launch a website to raise tokens

 # Progress so Far